Haudriettes fountain: the story of the man they thought dead

-On the corner of rue des Archives and rue des Haudriettes, here’s a small fountain...
+On the corner of rue des Archives and rue des Haudriettes, there is a small fountain...
 It was named after an old convent raised here in the Middle-Ages, founded by Etienne Haudri’s wife...

 How could Haudri get her back?
-Pope himself intervened: he let his wife go, but asked them to keep the monastery: convent of Haudriettes sisters.
+Pope himself intervened: his wife could come back, but he asked them to keep the monastery, which became convent of Haudriettes sisters.
 The fountain was inaugurated in 1636, under the name of “New fountain”.

 It was re-raised in 1760, based on plans by architect Moreau-Desproux (he also erected the Palais-Royal, in Paris).
 What about the low-relief with the naiad?
 It was made by sculptor Mignot!